binkley/basilisk/README.md

 (integration) are an example of splitting testing of a class to limit resources, and speed up the tests.

-In this project, the database is an in-memory H2 instance, so is self-contained and speedy; however, in production projects, it would be an external database process.
+In this project, the database is an in-memory PostgreSQL instance, so is self-contained and speedy; however, in production projects, it would be an external database process.